ali-kishk/AmpliconNet/README.md

 ## Publication:

-AmpliconNet: Sequence Based Multi-layer Perceptron for Amplicon Read Classification Using Real-time Data Augmentation [International Conference on Bioinformatics and Biomedicine 2018 Proceedings "In Press"]
+A. Kishk and M. El-Hadidi, "AmpliconNet: Sequence Based Multi-layer Perceptron for Amplicon Read Classification Using Real-time Data Augmentation," 2018 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), Madrid, Spain, 2018, pp. 2413-2418.
+doi: 10.1109/BIBM.2018.8621287

 ## What's Taxonomic classification:
 A nice brief to taxonomic classification by Rob Knight: